VirtusLab/git-machete/docs/source/cli/anno.rst

 Note: ``anno`` command is able to overwrite existing branch qualifiers.

-Note: all the effects of ``anno`` can be always achieved by manually editing the definition file.
+Note: all the effects of ``anno`` can be always achieved by manually editing the branch layout file.

 **Options:**